untoldengine/UntoldEngine/docs/Architecture/outOfCore.md

 1. The tile payload is parsed on the CPU.
 2. Child stub entities are created with `StreamingComponent(state: .unloaded)`.
-3. Their CPU mesh data is stored in `ProgressiveAssetLoader`.
+3. Their `RuntimeAssetNode` CPU data is stored in `ProgressiveAssetLoader`.
 4. `GeometryStreamingSystem` uploads those stubs incrementally as the camera approaches.
 5. Evicted stubs can re-upload from the warm CPU registry without reparsing the file.